Pei Ho Theatre

 Its 1,476-seat auditorium with dress circle and balcony was on the ground floor of the theatre building.
 The lobby and the entrance of the theatre was on the Pei Ho Street, with three exits by the Fuk Wa Street and three by the lane between Fuk Wa Street and the Cheung Sha Wan Road.
 The facade of the theatre building facing Pei Ho street had a huge arch door.

-As the theatre had a stage and dressing rooms, besides showing selected talking films, the theatre also served as a main venue for stage performances and social functions before WWII.
+As the theatre had a stage and dressing rooms, besides showing selected talking films, the theatre also served as a main venue for stage performances and social functions before World War II.

 The theatre re-opened in October 1945 after the war.
 Another date of its re-opening was 1st June 1946, probably under the new management.